ipref/ietf/transition-to-ipv6-with-ipref.md

 The ability to drop IPv4 Internet early is the key to speeding up adoption of IPv6 Internet.

 Relying on only pure IPv6 Internet and transitioning to pure IPv6 greatly simplifies network designs and operations.
-Transition based on IPREF produces far cleaner, simpler networks and a cleaner, simpler Internet.
+Transition based on IPREF produces cleaner, simpler networks and a cleaner, simpler Internet.

 The ability to transition at own pace, service by service, subnet by subnet results in huge reduction in costs and risks.